samayass/Tri3-Samaya/docs/TT.md

 ## <a name="tt3"></a>TT2 - Accounts and Login

+### Analysis: the csp.nighthawkcodingsociety.com implementation is for educational purposes.
+It has some obvious flaws in its security.
+Discuss some of the flaws that you see in its security as implemented.
+Some flaws are that anyone can access all the pages without being a part of the school and they can see individuals names which are displayed on the jekyll page.

 ### Hack 1 - Add Phone Number to Sign Up screen
 <img width="312" alt="picture" src="https://user-images.githubusercontent.com/89225474/163730825-1d949341-1c85-43b1-9c02-b214d81f4d12.png">